junhongwang418/junhongwang418/content/blog/software-engineer-at-appfolio/index.md

 ---
 title: Software Engineer at AppFolio
 date: 2022-09-01
+description: In this blog post, I summarize key achievements during my time at AppFolio as Software Engineer.
 ---

 I accepted the return offer from AppFolio after the internship.
 I develop the leasing scheduling AI — Lisa.